codio/site/source/legal/service-terms.html.markdown

 **2.3** You agree not to (a) access (or attempt to access) the administrative interface of the Codio Services by any means other than through the interface that is provided by Codio in connection with the Codio Services, unless you have been specifically allowed to do so in a separate agreement with Codio, or (b) engage in any activity that interferes with or disrupts the Codio Services (or the servers and networks which are connected to the Service).

-**2.4** Your account has “hard” and “soft” usage limits, as further explained here (or such URL as Codio may provide).
-The Codio Services does not permit you to exceed the hard usage limits.
+**2.4** Your account has “hard” and “soft” usage limits, as further explained [here](/legal/aup) (or such URL as Codio may provide).
+The Codio Services do not permit you to exceed the hard usage limits.
 Codio reserves the right to enforce soft usage limits in its sole discretion, which may result in Codio serving a “quota exceeded” page to you or users to whom you serve web pages via the Codio Services (“End Users”).
 Repeated exceeding of the hard or soft usage limits may lead to termination of your account.

 **2.5** You may use the Codio Services only to develop and run applications on the Codio infrastructure.
 You may not access the Codio Services for the purpose of bringing an intellectual property infringement claim against Codio or for the purpose of creating a product or service competitive with the Codio Services.